heartListeners/heartListener/README.md

 (5) Necessary sharing with our affiliates: We may share your personal information with our affiliates.
 We will only share your necessary personal information, and such sharing is subject to the purposes stated in this policy.
 If our affiliates want to change the purpose of processing your personal information, we will seek your authorization and consent again.

-(6) You may share your personal information or other information with third parties (including non-specific objects) based on the HeartListener Platform.
-However, HeartListener shall not be liable for the disclosure, use and other related situations of information caused by your sharing behavior.
+(6) You may share your personal information or other information with third parties (including non-specific objects) based on the SleepZ Platform.
+However, SleepZ shall not be liable for the disclosure, use and other related situations of information caused by your sharing behavior.

 Transfer: